DanielH987/Pi/README.md

 # Pi Approximation Lab
+An educational Java tool offering various algorithms to approximate π, ideal for learning programming and basic mathematical concepts.

 ## Overview
 This Java application is an educational tool for approximating the value of π (pi).
 It provides implementations of the Gregory-Leibniz series, Nilakantha series, and a limit-based approach to calculate pi to varying degrees of accuracy.
 The project serves as an exercise in basic programming concepts, the modulo operation, and simple mathematical algorithms.